atomneb/AtomNeb-idl/README.rst

 Citation
 ========

 Using **AtomNeb** in a scholarly publication?
-Please cite this paper:
+Please cite these papers:

 .. code-block:: bibtex